-Federal credit unions may often have stipulations on who can join (e.g. only people in the military or government employees), but they can have the lowest interest rates.
+Federal credit unions may often have stipulations on who can join (e.g. only people in the military or government employees), but they can have the lowest interest rates, which makes them one of the best sources for credit builder loans.
 Some credit unions also offer membership with a small fee, or a donation to a charity — and the cost may be worth getting access to a better annual percentage rate (APR).

-You can also get a credit builder loan online.
+Some lenders offer credit builder loans online.
 Online lenders like Self Lender offer options outside of local financial institutions, but they also may or may not report payments to all three of the major credit reporting agencies.

 Want to learn more about specific credit builder loans?
 Read our full review of Self Lender here, a company that reports to all three bureaus.
 Another option is Fig Loans, but it only offers loans to residents of certain states and currently only reports to Equifax and TransUnion (it says it will be onboarding Experian in 2019).